DVD region code: Region codes and countries

 Any combination of regions can be applied to a single disc.
 For example, a DVD designated Region 2/4 is suitable for playback in Europe, Latin America, Oceania, and any other Region 2 or Region 4 area.
 So-called "Region 0" and "ALL" discs are meant to be playable worldwide.
 The term "Region 0" also describes the DVD players designed or modified to incorporate Regions 1–8, thereby providing compatibility with most discs, regardless of region.
 This apparent solution was popular in the early days of the DVD format, but studios quickly responded by adjusting discs to refuse to play in such machines by implementing a system known as "Regional Coding Enhancement" (RCE).

 DVDs sold in the Baltic states use both region 2 and 5 codes, having previously been in region 5 (because of their history as part of the USSR), but EU single market law concerning the free movement of goods caused a switch to region 2.
 European region 2 DVDs may be sub-coded "D1" to "D4".
 "D1" are the UK only releases; "D2" and "D3" are not sold in the UK and Ireland; "D4" are distributed throughout Europe.
 Overseas territories of the United Kingdom and France (both in region 2) often have other regions (4 or 5, depending on geographical situation) than their homelands.

 Most DVDs sold in Mexico and the rest of Latin America carry both region 1 and 4 codes.
-Some are region 1 only after 2006 to coincide with Blu-Ray region A.
+Some made after 2006 are region 1 to coincide with Blu-ray region A.

 Egypt, Eswatini, Lesotho, and South Africa are in DVD region 2, while all other African countries are in region 5, but all African countries are in the same Blu-ray region code (region B).

 North Korea and South Korea have different DVD region codes (North Korea: region 5, South Korea: region 3), but use the same Blu-ray region code (region A).
 In China, two DVD region codes are used: Mainland China uses region 6, but Hong Kong and Macau use region 3.
-There are also two Blu-ray regions used: Mainland China uses region C, while Hong Kong and Macau use region A. Most DVDs in India combine the region 2, region 4, and region 5 codes, or are region 0.
+There are also two Blu-ray regions used: China uses region C, while Hong Kong and Macau use region A. Most DVDs in India combine the region 2, region 4, and region 5 codes, or are region 0.